Floorp-Projects/Floorp/devtools/docs/user/web_console/remoting/index.rst

     "type": "tabNavigated",
     "state": "start",
     "url": newURL,
-    "nativeConsoleAPI": true
   }

-The ``nativeConsoleAPI`` property tells if the ``window.console`` object is native or not for the top level window object for the given tab - this is always ``true`` when navigation starts.
 When navigation stops the following packet is sent:

 .. code-block::